awesee/leetcode/problems/single-element-in-a-sorted-array/README.md

 ## [540.
 Single Element in a Sorted Array (Medium)](https://leetcode.com/problems/single-element-in-a-sorted-array "有序数组中的单一元素")

-<p>Given a sorted array consisting of only integers where every element appears exactly twice except for one element which appears exactly&nbsp;once.
+<p>You are given a sorted array consisting of only integers where every element appears exactly twice, except for one element which appears exactly&nbsp;once.
 Find this single element that appears only once.</p>

 <p>&nbsp;</p>